"Divine Potatoes" - Recipe for Indian style dish

 SHORT VERSIONboiled potatoes with Indian-style gravy.

-LONG VERSION : the full recipe is 1,862 pages long, and requires a 10-year apprenticeship to master, but here's an executive summary (just kidding!)
+LONG VERSION : the full recipe is 1,862 pages long, and requires a 10-year apprenticeship to master, but here's an executive summary :)

 On a cutting board, start preparing what will become the GRAVY:

-2. Green chile : chop into small pieces
+2. (Chinese) green chile (about the size of a finger joint) : chop into small pieces

-4. Tomato : chop [VARIATION: use tomato puree instead]
+4. 1/2 Tomato : double-slice into small pieces [VARIATION: use tomato puree instead]

-In a pot or frying pan, on a low flame, start with:
+In a large frying pan or small-ish pot, on a low flame, start with:

 3. Add about a teaspoon of cumin